Your Complete Third Trimester To Do List

 Fetal kick counts are an important part of monitoring your baby.

 On the plus side?
-This monitoring is easy to do and doesn’t require any fancy equipment!
+The monitoring is easy to do and doesn’t require any fancy equipment.

-You’ll simply set aside a time each day (try to do the same time daily!) and count how many kicks or movements you feel.
+Set aside a time each day (try to do the same time daily) and count how many kicks or movements you feel.
 Once you get to 10, you’re done!

-Write down how long it took you to get to 10 kicks.
-If you notice a change in your baby’s usual pattern, contact your doctor right away.
+Write down (or use an app) how long it took you to get to 10 kicks.
+If you notice a change in your baby’s usual pattern, or it takes longer than 2 hours to feel 10 kicks/movement, contact your doctor right away.

 Tips for doing Fetal Kick Counts: